- Independence with everyday life skill tasks and occupations in line with peers

 - Organise tools and materials required for workspace

 Life skills are skills we use in everyday activities that form part of our routine.
 There are daily opportunities for children and young people to learn and develop life skills from all the activities they partake in.
 Learning life skills is an important part of development.
 There are different life skills children and young people participate in depending on their life stage.
 Life skills include self-care skills (such as dressing or grooming), domestic skills (such as meal preparation and cleaning), community skills (such as travelling and shopping) and safety awareness.
-Practising and learning life skills prepares children and young adults for adulthood and improves their independence and self-confidence.
+Practising and learning life skills prepares children and young people for adulthood and improves their independence and self-confidence.

 Washing up using backward chaining